klmmmv/thesis/chap4.md

 calls the analogous form in a BPM environment the Process Structure Tree.
 So the IR is a more abstract term for the correct and complete representation of an algorithm or process.

-The llvm project uses such an architecture for the whole llvm framework.
+The LLVM project uses such an architecture for the whole LLVM framework.
 It consists of many low level libraries for compiling from different languages to different architectures [@llvm].
 This is crucial for an open development process, where many developers want to implement new programming languages on many platforms.
-The whole llvm architecture consists of 3 main phases (see +@fig:retargetable-compiler).
+The whole LLVM architecture consists of three main phases (see +@fig:retargetable-compiler).
 Besides the frontend and backend, there is also a middleend which usually implements an optimization process of the IR.
 For example, getting rid of redundant computations.